M5ez/M5ez/README.md

 * Many bugs got fixed
 * Code is a lot cleaner now, easier to add things without the sometimes ad-hoc and organically grown constructs of M5ez 1.x

-However, all of this comes with some changes to the names of common fucntions in M%ez.
+However, all of this comes with some changes to the names of common functions in M5ez.
 Generally things are more consistent now, but that does mean they are different: your M5ez 1.x code will not run without modifications.
 I am not planning an M5ez 3.0, so expect no further modifications to be needed to existing code for a while.

 ### Converting code from M5ez 1.x to 2.x